50/50 Draw—a raffle lottery in which the prize is one half the value of all tickets sold during an event or a defined period of the licence.

 Commission—the Alcohol and Gaming Commission of Ontario.

-Crown lands—public lands owned by Her Majesty the Queen in right of Canada or Her Majesty the Queen in right of Ontario.
+Crown lands—public lands owned by His Majesty the King in right of Canada or His Majesty the King in right of Ontario.
 Only the Registrar may issue licences for lottery events to be conducted on Crown lands in Ontario.

 deal—a set of break open tickets with the same serial number.